getsentry/examples/python/celery/README.md

 * The **Broker** is a network service that stores the Task queue and metadata; in real applications this is usually RabbitMQ or Redis
 * The **Application** is a Python object that contains the Celery configuration, registers Tasks, and communicates with the Broker

-(Confusingly, the Celery Application must be instantiated in each Python process that triggers or runs Tasks; in the case of this demo both the web frontend **and** the Celery Worker.)

 ## About This Demo

 This demo provides a basic example of [integrating Sentry with the Celery Application](https://docs.sentry.io/clients/python/integrations/celery/).
 To play with this demo, you'll need to create a Sentry account, and [update the Worker configuration with your DSN](#configuring-sentry).